UGURSELIMOZEN/UGURSELIMOZEN/README.md

 ## About Me

-• In my life journey, the concept of learning has evolved into self-learning which should be continuous duty.Through my studies and projects , I am self-motivated and result-oriented team player who believes that the success is the sum of the right and wrong made by the whole team.Every time , I am looking for new challenges and desiring to learn new technologies.
-I am curious about data analytics and engineering ,machine learning domains.
+• In my life journey, the concept of learning has evolved into self-learning which should be a continuous duty.
+Through my studies and projects, I am a self-motivated and result-oriented team player who believes that success is the sum of the right and wrong made by the whole team.
+Every time, I am looking for new challenges and desire to learn new technologies.
+I am curious about data analytics and machine learning domains.

-• Working with in getting and preparing data with web scraping, data preprocessing, time series analysis, A/B testing with bootstrap analysis, predictive modeling (regression, classification and cluster analysis) and Machine Learning libraries, frameworks.
-(NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, BeautifulSoup and etc.) also using the power of complex SQL queries with the RDBMS and APIs (SQL Server, PostgreSQL, SQLAlchemy, IBM DB2 and etc.)
+• Working within getting and preparing data with web scraping, data preprocessing, time series analysis, A/B testing with bootstrap analysis, predictive modeling (regression, cluster analysis), and Machine Learning libraries, frameworks.
+(NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, SciPy, BeautifulSoup, etc.) also using the power of complex SQL queries with the RDBMS and APIs (SQL Server, PostgreSQL, SQLAlchemy, IBM DB2, etc.)

-• Improving currently myself with BigQuery, Python Streamlit  and Cloud Technologies such Heroku  , Azure and GCP to develop interactive web apps.
+• Improving currently myself with BigQuery, Python Streamlit, and Cloud Technologies such as Heroku, AWS, and GCP to develop and deploy interactive web apps.

 • I am currently looking  for a new job opportunities about data analytics and engineering domain an ambitious company which will challenge me to make development and learning new technologies continuous.